ComradeYellowCitrusFruit/C--/README.md

 # C--

-An esoteric language I am making for fun.
-This language is inspired by brainfuck, and similar to assembly.
-With some modifications to the compiler, a very determined son of a bitch could create a very simple operating system kernel.
+C-- (pronounced C minus minus) is an esoteric programming language I made.
+It is based on C, and compiles to C (I would make it compile to a raw binary, but I am not about reinvent the wheel and create my own compiler).
+It is somewhat similar to assembly.
+I plan on creating an interpreter for it.

 # Syntax